conmaol/gadelica/grammar/nouns/grammatical-functions/dative.md

 >
 > Nuair a bha Fionn **’na leanabh** beag, mharbhadh ’athair.

-In the first sentence here, the dative masculine proper noun `Fionn` is the complement of the preposition `air` ‘on’ – `(bha eagal) air Fionn` ‘(a fear was) on Finn’, ie. ‘Finn was afraid’.
+In the first sentence here, the dative masculine proper noun `Fionn` is the complement of the preposition `air` ‘on’ – `(bha eagal) air Fionn` ‘(a fear was) on Finn’, ie. ‘Finn was afraid (that his father’s enemies would come)’.

-In the second sentence, the dative plural common noun `casan` ‘feet’ is the complement of the preposition ‘ri’ – `(cho luath) ri casan féidh` ‘(as swift) as the feet of a deer’.
+In the second sentence, the dative plural common noun `casan` ‘feet’ is the complement of the preposition ‘ri’ – `(bha a chasan cho luath) ri casan féidh` ‘(his feet were as swift) as the feet of a deer’.

-In the third sentence, the dative masculine common noun `leanabh` ‘an infant’ is the complement of the fused preposition `’na`, itself a contraction of `ann an a` ‘in his’ – `(bha e) ’na leanabh beag` ‘(he was) in his little infant’, ie. ‘he was a little infant’.
+In the third sentence, the dative masculine common noun `leanabh` ‘an infant’ is the complement of the fused preposition `’na`, itself a contraction of `ann an a` ‘in his’ – `(bha Fionn) ’na leanabh beag` ‘(Fionn was) in his little infant’, ie. ‘(when) Fionn was a little infant (his father was killed)’.

 Here are some examples involving (abstract) verbal nouns: